zazuko/SPEX/README.md

 SPEX can be very useful to explore and introspect a formerly unknown dataset, but it is not a generic graph-browser.
 Its purpose is to give a better understanding of the schema and show basic relations between data.
-For further graph exploration, we recommend tools like [Ontodia](http://ontodia.org/).
+For further graph exploration, we recommend tools like [Graph Explorer](https://github.com/zazuko/graph-explorer).

 ## Usage